-- 1. Keep ceiling, walls, and floors, crevices and cracks, and other surfaces clean and free of dirt, food, cobwebs, grease, mildew, fingerprints, holes, and hazards. - 2.
-Do not put wallpaper or borders on your walls. - 3.
+- Keep ceiling, walls, floors, crevices and cracks, and other surfaces clean and free of dirt, food, cobwebs, grease, mildew, fingerprints, holes and hazards. - 2.
+Do no put wallpaper or boarders on your walls. - 3.
 Keep windows, curtains and blinds clean, operable and free of fingerprints and dirt. - 4.
-Keep doors clean and free of fingerprints, grease and dirt. - 5.
-Dispose of trash in proper containers (sealed plastic bags in trashcans with tight fitting lids). - 6.
+Dispose of trash in proper containers (sealed plastic bags in trashcans with tight fitting lids.) - 5.
 Keep all lights operable.
-Replace burned-out bulbs immediately. - 7.
-Keep furniture, household goods, and lighting clean and free of hazards (inside and out). - 8.
+Replace burned-out bulbs immediately. - 6.
+Keep furniture, household goods, and lighting clean and free of hazards (inside and out). - 7.
 Keep cabinets, drawers, appliances, furniture, upholstery, curtains, countertops, cracks, crevices and all other surfaces clean and free of food, crumbs, spilled liquids, and dead bugs.
-Failure to do so will result in infestation. - 9.
-Keep combustible items well clear of furnaces and water heaters. - 10.
-Keep all electrical cords/connections in good safe condition.
-Do not store flammables such as gasoline in Units - 11.
+Failure to do so will result in infestation of pests. - 8.
+Keep combustible items well clear of furnaces and water heaters. - Keep all electrical cords/connections in good safe condition and free from tripping hazards. - 10.
+Do not store flammables such as gasoline in Units. - 11.
 Keep dryers and dryer vents clear of lint.
 Dryers must be properly vented. - 12.
 Furniture, bicycles, household items, boxes, clothes, newspapers, magazines and other personal goods beyond what is "normal" and "reasonable" are not permitted in your Unit.
 Your Unit is not a storage space. - 13.
-Air conditioners must be properly and safely installed. - 14.
-Keep all walls, fixtures, electrical panels, and closets accessible. - 15.
-Keep smoke detectors operable.
-Notify Maintenance immediately of malfunctioning smoke detectors. - 16.
+Keep all walls, fixtures, electrical panels and closets accessible. - Keep smoke detectors operable.
+Notify Maintenance immediately of malfunctioning smoke detectors. - 15.
 TV cables and speaker wiring or similar wires are not permitted on floors where they create a tripping hazard.
-Run across tops of doors.
-Do not install wiring on outside of Units. - 17.
-Report all missing, broken or leaking components immediately to maintenance (301-733-6916). - 18.
-Maintain yards per the Housing Authority Clean Yard Program.
+Run cables/wires across tops of doors.
+Do not install wiring on outside of Units. - 16.
+Report all missing, broken or leaking components immediately to maintenance (301-733-6916) - 17.
+Carpet cleaning is the responsibility of the Resident.
+Clean carpets on a regular basis and only with products specifically manufactured for carpets.
+Removing or replacing existing carpeting or installing other carpeting over the carpeting provided in the unit is prohibited. - 18.
+Swimming, wading pools, hoses and sprinklers are not permitted. - 19.
+Play equipment, of limited size, is permitted and may be located in rear yards only.
+Equipment must be portable and be capable of being moved off lawn to facilitate regular mowing.
+Residents are responsible for maintaining equipment, damage to lawns, and for any liabilities resulting in injury from use of such equipment.